rcrowther/django-img/README.md

 #### Don't have a view?
 Yeh, new or experimental site, I know.
 Image has a builtin view.
-Goto urls.py, add this,
+Goto 'urls.py', add this,

+    from image.views import ImageDetailView
+    ...
     path('image/<int:pk>/', ImageDetailView.as_view(), name='image-detail'),

 Now visit (probably) http://localhost:8000/image/1/ To see some *real* web code.